-Classes meet one night per week, 6:00 PM - 10:00 PM.
-Students may join a cohort at Austin Main campus (RM 620 near 2222).
+Cohort classes meet one night per week, 6:00 p.m. to 10:00 p.m. at Austin Main campus (RM 620 near 2222).
 The night of the week does not change for the entire duration of the program.

 MBA cohorts are 15-25 students who remain in classes together throughout the duration of the program.
 This small class size provides an opportunity for peer support and the development of strong networking relationships among students and faculty.

 Yes.
 All undergraduate majors can be accepted into the MBA program.
-Non-business undergraduates and low-GPA business majors may be required to take up to four online prerequisite courses (accounting, economics, statistics, and/or finance).
-This is contingent on undergraduate transcript evaluation.
-Prerequisite courses take approximately 15-20 total hours each and cost $60 per course.
-Prerequisite courses are non-credit.
+Non-business undergraduates and low-GPA business majors may be required to take up to four online leveling courses (accounting, economics, statistics and/or finance).

-A score of 75% or higher is required.
+A score of 70% or higher is required.
 A prerequisite course can be repeated if a score is below 70%.
 Successful completion is critical to success in the classroom, especially for non-business undergraduate majors.
-Contact the MBA admissions counselor (firstname.lastname@example.org) or the student support coordinator for more information (email@example.com).
+Contact the graduate admissions team (email@example.com) for more information.

-Upon completion of the prerequisite course (online and self-paced), the software provides an opportunity to save scores which can be emailed.
+Upon completion of the leveling course (online and self-paced), the software provides an opportunity to save scores which can be emailed.

-The math/stats prerequisite score should be reported to your MBA admissions counselor prior to the MBA Orientation.
-Scores for accounting, finance, and economics should be reported the student support coordinator prior to the start of the corresponding class.
-For example, the accounting prerequisite score should be reported prior to the start of the MBA accounting class.
-The courses are non-credit, completed online, and $35 each.
+The math/stats leveling score should be reported to your MBA admissions counselor prior to the MBA orientation.
+Scores for accounting, finance and economics should be reported to the student academic planner prior to the start of the corresponding class.
+For example, the accounting leveling score should be reported prior to the start of the MBA Financial Accounting and Management class.
+The courses are non-credit, completed online and $35 each.

 If you are experiencing technical issues with the Peregrine modules, please contact the Peregrine Software customer support:

 Concordia requires a specific resume format.
-Additional information about the requirements here: Resume Guidelines (pdf)
+Find additional information about the requirements here: Resume Guidelines (pdf)

 Applicants with an undergraduate GPA below 2.75 are required to submit an essay.
 This requirement assists the admissions committee in understanding applicants as a whole person, not just a transcript or a professional resume.
-The essay should address the reasons for a low GPA and/or describe any employment gaps on a resume.
+The essay should address the reasons for a low GPA and establish a game plan for success in the MBA program.

 No entrance exams, including the GMAT and GRE, are required for admission.